hashkrish/se2001-notes/ppa/ppa_1.1/README.md

 Write only a single line bash command to perform the above task.

-Your script should not produce any output.
-Your script will not receive any input from arguments or standard input.
+The script should not produce any output.

+The script will not receive any input from arguments or standard input.

+The command should be saved in the file `movetext.sh`

 ## Sample Input